 Imagine growing up in a world where every desk, building, and social rule was built for left-handed people.
 As a right-hander, you'd adapt constantly and be called clumsy when you struggled.
 TNTD is the fantasy of flipping that default — not because right-handers are better, but to reveal how arbitrary the original default was.
 Replace 'handedness' with 'neurotype' and you have TNTD.

-Usually as dark humor, cathartic expression, or social commentary.
-Common uses: 'can't wait for TNTD' (venting about masking exhaustion), posting TNTD videos with cult aesthetics and dramatic music, using it as shorthand for ND frustration with NT-normed systems, or referencing it in debates about neurodiversity and disability.
+Usually as dark humor or social commentary.
+Common uses: posting TNTD videos with dramatic aesthetics and music, using it as shorthand for ND frustration with NT-normed systems, or referencing it in discussions about neurodiversity and disability.

 Both.
 TNTD is dark humor used to process real frustration — the exhaustion of masking, navigating a world not built for ND cognition, and having NT norms treated as universal.
 The meme format is a joke.
 The underlying feeling is genuine.
 Most people engaging with it understand the distinction.